This Art Club Has a Problem!: Manga

 This Art Club Has a Problem! is written and illustrated by Imigimuru.
 It began serialization in ASCII Media Works' Dengeki Maoh magazine with the December 2012 issue, published on October 27, 2012.
+At Anime Expo 2023, J-Novel Club announced that they licensed the series for English publication.

 Anime

 A 12-episode anime adaptation produced by Feel aired between July 7 and September 22, 2016.
 The opening theme is "Starting Now!" by Nana Mizuki, and the ending theme is "Koisuru Zukei (cubic futurismo)" (恋する図形 (cubic futurismo), lit.
 "Figures in Love (Cubic Futurismo)") by Sumire Uesaka.
 An insert song titled "Aozora Canvas" (青空キャンバス, lit.
 "Sky Blue Canvas") featured in episode five is sung by Ari Ozawa, Uesaka and Mizuki.
 Another insert song titled "Kokoro Palette (Mizuki ver.)" (ココロ*パレット (Mizuki ver.), lit.
 Heart Palette (Mizuki ver.)) by Ozawa as Mizuki Usami is featured in episode 11.
 The series was released on six Blu-ray and DVD compilation volumes between September 28, 2016 and February 22, 2017.
 The anime is licensed by Maiden Japan for streaming on Hidive and for an eventual Blu-ray release.